 Role storming is quite similar brainstorming technique to figure storming, but instead of just discussing another figure, team members actually act out scenarios as these figures.

 This is a helpful brainstorming method because it allows individuals to attribute ideas to somebody else if they aren’t confident in their own solutions.
 It can also be a fun, stimulating way for individuals to interact with one another if they are new to the group or if brainstorming sessions have become stale.

 Round table discussions can be problematic as they may favor senior members of the team or encourage bias based on personal relationships.
 With brainwriting, these biases are eliminated – or at least mitigated – by providing anonymity and equal airtime.

 Brainwriting is an advanced method of brainstorming.
-It differs from brainstorming mainly since it is a written and anonymous idea generation technique when brainstorming is an oral one.
-Sometimes the one might work better than the other in your idea generating process so you can use brainwriting as an alternative for a traditional brainstorming technique.
+It differs from brainstorming mainly because it is a written and anonymous idea-generation technique while brainstorming is an oral one.
+Sometimes one might work better than the other in your idea-generating process so you can use brainwriting as an alternative to a traditional brainstorming technique.

 Brainwriting requires the leader to share a topic on which team members will share their opinions and ideas.
 However, participants do not share these ideas verbally.
 Instead, they write them down individually during a quiet, distraction-free period.
 These writings are then given to the leader – without names attached – who will facilitate discussion for each idea and encourage input from every team member.

-If you want to learn more abut brainwriting method and different techniques, read our blog post: How to generate ideas with brainwriting?.
+If you want to learn more about the brainwriting method and different techniques, read our blog post: How to generate ideas with brainwriting?.